ruifig/czspas/readme.md

 There is nothing to build.
 Just include ```spas.h``` (found in ```source\crazygaze\spas\```) in your probject.

-Visual Studio 2015 or higher required on Windows.
+Visual Studio 2015 or higher is required on Windows.
 On Linux, any recent version of gcc/clang should work.

 Documentation
 =============